 At the end of the bidding round, capacity is allocated to the bids in function of their price ranking, i.e. the requested capacity amount of the bid with the highest price is allocated first.
 After each allocation, the remaining unallocated capacity is reduced by the same quantity.
 Each bid is considered successful if capacity can still be allocated in accordance with the minimum capacity amount requested in the bid.
 All successful bids are allocated at the price of the lowest successful bid if demand exceeds the offered capacity.
 In all other cases, all successful bids are cleared at the reserve price.

-Beside the services offered on PRISMA through auctions or through a first-committed-first-served principle, Fluxys Belgium offers as well the possibility to convert Entry and Exit services into short haul services through the registration of such conversion via PRISMA.
-All network users having newly acquired firm and/or backhaul entry and exit services in the last 15 days on the primary market eligible for wheeling and OCUCs, will have the possibility to convert these entry and exit services into a wheeling or an OCUC.

 Subscribing services with Fluxys Belgium directly.

-Beside the services exclusively offered on PRISMA, other services can be booked at any time in writing or via the electronic booking system (EBS) as fall-back solution.
+Beside the services exclusively offered on PRISMA, other services can be booked at any time in writing as fall-back solution.

 Services are offered for a minimum period of one day (gas day from 6:00 AM to 6:00 AM) and there is in general no maximum period, except for the services where another period is explicitly determined (interruptible, … – see section 3.)